 From securing suppliers to managing ticketing and invites, event planners are always busy and can become indispensable to brand owners, especially if they prove themselves to be reliable.

-Getting your first gig might require some networking skills, but once you have a good reputation clients will come to you.
+Create your portfolio, set up a landing page, and start reaching out to business owners.
+Getting your first gig might require some networking skills, but once you have a good reputation, clients will come to you.

-With Whop, you can manage your virtual business online with your very own whop.
+You can manage your virtual business online with Whop.

-If you've ever written a blog post, or even a college essay, then noticed a little too late that there were some spelling errors in the document you submitted, you'll understand why editors and proofreaders are so important.
+If you've ever written a blog post (or even a college essay) and then noticed a little too late that there were some spelling errors in the document you submitted, you'll understand why editors and proofreaders are so important.

 No matter how careful you are as a writer, you'll probably overlook your own typos and awkward phrasing, because your brain knows what you wanted to say, and "fills in the gaps" when you read your work back to yourself.

-If you're good at spotting other people's mistakes, turn that into a business by offering your services as an editor or proofreader.
+If you're good at spotting other people's mistakes, make money online by offering your services as an editor or proofreader.
+Create a small portfolio by editing friends’ essays or blog posts, then list your services on sites like Fiverr or Upwork.

-Now, we've just mentioned starting a community for your podcast, but you create a paid community on just about anything.
+Now, we've just mentioned starting a community for your podcast, but you can create a paid community for just about anything.

 Whatever your special interests, there's a good chance there's an appetite for an exclusive, well-moderated group where people can share their thoughts and experiences.

-Using platforms like Whop, you can create a community with chat, live videos, image sharing, giveaways and premium content, and offer paid memberships to that space, giving you a sustainable income and your followers a safe and fun place to communicate.
+Using platforms like Whop, you can create a community with chat, live videos, image sharing, giveaways, premium content, and paid memberships, giving you a sustainable income and your followers a safe and fun place to communicate.

 - How to make a community website for free (a guide for online creators)